frerich/auto_updater/IDEAS.md

 * Don't store version in 'version.txt' file but use version as available in `Application.spec(:app)[:vsn]`; requires maintaining that version in mix.exs but avoids having to write out a file.
+* Optionally verify digital signatures of downloaded releases.
+* Permit specifying callback to be invoked before restarting (e.g. for draining connections).
+* Strategies for doing rolling/incremental updates of multiple instances.